MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![Turn this into this](media/turnthis-intothis-box.png)

 ### Are timestamps preserved?

 The original timestamps from Box are preserved when migrating into Office 365.

 >[!Note]
 >Timestamps are only applied to files/data transfered and not folders.
 Folders and Folder structure are created in the destination during migration, and reflect the date of the migration.

 ### Is file authorship preserved?

-When migrating from Box into Office 365, the *modified by* author is preserved; however, the *created by* is changed to the end user.
+When migrating from Box into Office 365, the *modified by* author is preserved; however, the *created by* is changed to the user.

 ### Does the Mover app interact with the sync client in OneDrive for Business?

 We do not interact with the sync client in OneDrive for Business.
 We recommend disabling it before a migration.
 If you use it during a migration, it tries to sync all the migrating data.

 ### What happens to shared data?

-Data shared with a user by another user will appear in the **Shared with me** folder.
+Data shared with a user by another user appears in the **Shared with me** folder.
 Data owned by a user appears in the user’s designated destination folder.

 ### What about notifications?

 The Mover app silences notifications during the migration to prevent users from being spammed.

 ### What happens to data shared to Office 365 Groups?

 Data shared to an Office 365 Group does not appear in the **Shared with me** section.
-Microsoft also does not notify end users that they are now a member of an Office 365 Group.
+Microsoft also does not notify users that they are now a member of an Office 365 Group.

 >[!Note]
 >This is a limitation of Office 365 Groups and cannot be changed on our end.
 The user must navigate to the appropriate group within either their Outlook Desktop Client, or by logging into their prefered email through **outlook.office.com**.